dudeperf3ct/dudeperf3ct.github.io/content/books/why-we-die.md

 The experiments on mice showed improvements in both health and life span.
 It also delayed the on-set age-related diseases as it increased autophagy and prevented accumulation of misfolded proteins.

-> A problem with laboratory animals .... they are kept in highly protected and relatively sterile environment that does not mimic real-life conditions.
+> [!QUOTE] A problem with laboratory animals .... they are kept in highly protected and relatively sterile environment that does not mimic real-life conditions.

 A long term rapamycin increases risk of infection and a mouse study in 2009 was stopped to avoid the possible suppression of immune response by rapamycin.